 When starting a wheat free diet you’ll have hundreds of questions, I know I did.
 In the beginning when I finally accepted that I might have an allergy to wheat I wanted to know all about the different types of wheat and gluten allergies.
 Then when I decided to give a wheat free lifestyle a try I had to figure out what I could and couldn’t...

 How long can Someone drag Their feet?
 For about a year I’ve suspected that I might have a sensitivity to wheat, but I would always push the thought from my head.
 I simply couldn’t conceive of a life without wheat, so I didn’t.
-I would however talk to anyone with gluten intolerance or celiac disease, and what I found was that most of the...
+I did however talk to anyone with gluten intolerance or celiac disease, and what I found was that most of the people...

 Why Go Wheat Free?

 It is true that the greatest journeys begin with a single step, and if you suffer from gluten intolerance or gluten sensitivity that first step could lead you to a healthier, happier more productive life.
 But for many people with wheat sensitivity the journey actually starts years before that first step.

 Wheat allergies or more precisely gluten allergies have a very wide variety of symptoms, so wide in fact that until recently many in medical professionals never saw the connection between them.
 As a matter of fact “Gluten Free” seems to be hot topic right now because many doctors are just now beginning to believe wheat and gluten may be the cause of so many of these aliments.